Bachelor degree // Study in English

 Tools for Learning

 Our students log in to a Virtual Learning Environment (VLE) instead of attending lectures or seminars in person.
 The VLE gives you access to course materials such as videos, e-books and other documents.
 You also use it to discuss the course material with your tutors and peers and to submit your assignments and receive feedback.

 As well as through the VLE, you'll communicate with us through our online webinars, and emails.

-There is also an opportunity to attend an annual residential at Leeds Beckett University (subject to approval), if you like.
+There is also an opportunity to attend an annual residential at Leeds Beckett University, if you like.